TBNRabdallah/AI-Powered-Frequent-Purchase-Recommendation-System/AIML Project/statement.md

 # AI Purchase Recommendation System

-This project is a simple console-based AI recommendation system that generates sample purchase data, trains a basic recommendation engine, and lets a user query recommendations and customer insights.[attached_file:1][attached_file:2][attached_file:3]
+This project is a simple console-based AI recommendation system that generates sample purchase data, trains a basic recommendation engine, and lets a user query recommendations and customer insights.

 ## Components